 The following are planetary conditions that take the place of the specials tag when creating planets.
-These conditions are optional when creating planets, they are mainly there to add a bit more depth to a planet, such as bonuses, positives and negatives.
+These conditions are optional when creating planets, they are mainly there to add a bit more depth to a planet.
+Particularly interesting planets are those that have both special advantages and flaws, for example, a world with a noxious atmosphere that also has a cavern system, encouraging residents to take shelter in pressurized habitats underground.